 Developed by Firaxis, Civilization V and all its expansions were ported to the Mac by Aspyr.
 By the way, I’m amazed by the support Aspyr is able to deliver.
 For example, Brave New World for Mac was released on July 12th worldwide, same days as the Windows version!

 But what does it add to Civilization V?
 Is it a worthy addition?
-Does it have what it takes to earn a spot among the finest strategy games out there?
+Does it have what it takes to earn a spot among the best strategy games for Mac out there?

 Enter Civilization V: Brave New World